epifab/pypoker/readme.md

 # PyPoker

-Traditional italian poker game application (5 card draw variant: https://en.wikipedia.org/wiki/Five-card_draw).
+Poker game application built for fun.

+It supports different poker games (currently texas holdem and traditional 5 card draw).
 The backend is entirely written in Python and it uses flask microframework to handle web requests and web sockets.
 The front-end is pure HTML/CSS/Javascript (jQuery).